-Scott Carrino (Tai Ji) has studied Taoism and Tai Ji as a method of centering and as a metaphor for life for the past 31 years.
+Scott Carrino (Tai Ji and Qi Gong) has studied Taoism and Tai Ji as a method of centering and as a metaphor for life for the past 31 years.
 Teaching Yang Style solo, two-person, sabre and sword forms since 1986, he has cultivated an integrated understanding of chi (vital energy) and the mysteries and power of the Tao.
 He is a teaching member of the Living Tao Foundation for the past fifteen years, and published their newsletter for 10 years.
-Scott is a founding member of Pompanuck Farm.
+Scott is a founding member of Pompanuck Farm and Roundhouse Bakery.

 Richard Cherry (Foil) is a pupil of Herb Cohen who fenced on three US Olympic teams.
 Richard has been teaching sword-fencing in the local area since 1999.

-Otha Day is a Drum Circle Facilitator who leads fun and lively Rhythm Events from the deep belief that rhythm has the power to build communities, promote well-being, and bring incredible joy.
+Otha Day (Drum Circle facilitator) leads fun and lively Rhythm Events from the deep belief that rhythm has the power to build communities, promote well-being, and bring incredible joy.
 Otha leads drum and rhythm events for corporate functions, conferences, schools-libraries, hospital-health groups, religious and private events.
 Some of his many clients have included the US Naval Air Systems Command Leadership Development Program in Washington, D.C., the multi-national SABIC Innovative Plastics, Burr and Burton Academy, and Williams College.
 More info at www.drumtothebeat.com.

-Elizabeth Dunn (Yoga) is a licensed massage therapist and yoga teacher who trained with Shiva Rea at Kripalu and graduated in 2012 from the year-long intensive Urban Zen Integrative Therapy program.
+Elizabeth Dunn (Beginner & Open Yoga, Gentle Yoga, Supported Yoga, Yoga Journeys, Kid Yogi) is a licensed massage therapist and yoga teacher who trained with Shiva Rea at Kripalu and graduated in 2012 from the year-long intensive Urban Zen Integrative Therapy program.
 Elizabeth has taught yoga in a variety of settings and through her experience with yoga and massage she has been exposed to a wide range of people and their needs.
 Elizabeth has volunteered in hospice, traveled to Haiti to work with hospitals patients, doctors and caregivers through yoga and integrative therapy, taught yoga in the Sandy Hook school to teachers who survived the Newtown tragedy, and worked with artists such as Bruce Springsteen, Toby Keith and others.
 Elizabeth’s classes are a simple blend of yoga, breath awareness, body scan, aromatherapy and reiki.

 Alan Haskell (Karate) has studied martial arts since 1983 and has seen first-hand the many benefits of proper martial arts training for both young and older students.
 Sensei Haskell holds the rank of Sandan (3rd Degree Black Belt) and has placed multiple times in competitions of Kata (forms) and Sparring.
 He has taught in the Cambridge area for many years and Hubbard Hall is honored to welcome Sensei Haskell to our faculty.